Words by Lula Criado

 You are an artist working in the intersection of art and science, when and how did the fascination with biological systems come about?

 When?
 I always had this biological fascination – because I was allowed to!
 When I was young I wasn’t told to keep out of the woods, and I wasn’t kept away from puddles, beetles and fungi.
 I was allowed to be dorky and have mud in my hair.
 I was encouraged to poke about under dead wood for frogs and worms if I wanted to.

-In the early 1920s, Cubism style helped physicist Niels Bohr to determine the quantum theory when he compared the behaviour of electrons with the cubist paintings.
-But, in your view what is the contribution of science in the arts?
+In the early 1920s, Cubism helped physicist Niels Bohr to determine the quantum theory when he compared the behaviour of electrons with Cubist paintings.
+But, in your view what is the contribution of science to the arts?

 What are your aims as an artist working in science and art?